Contrasting Rigetti Computing (RGTI) and Its Competitors

 |2.50

-Rigetti Computing currently has a consensus target price of $2.17, suggesting a potential upside of 258.66%.
-As a group, “Holding & other investment offices” companies have a potential upside of 76.54%.
-Given Rigetti Computing’s stronger consensus rating and higher possible upside, equities research analysts plainly believe Rigetti Computing is more favorable than its peers.
+Rigetti Computing presently has a consensus price target of $2.17, suggesting a potential upside of 301.23%.
+As a group, “Holding & other investment offices” companies have a potential upside of 72.26%.
+Given Rigetti Computing’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Rigetti Computing is more favorable than its competitors.

 |Gross Revenue